Mask-of-the-Fractal-Abyss/cryptodungeon/README.md

 # cryptodungeon
 This is a multiplayer text game.
 The finished product will allow participants to pass a .txt or .db file to each other (like chess notation!).
-Some of the secret data only visible to one player (or neither player!) will be visible.
+Some of the secret data will only visible to one player (or neither player!).
 This game additionally has an interesting type of territory/land claiming system which is objectively similar to cryptocurrency.
 When the program is first run, thousands of rooms are generated, along with their corresponding randomly generated code.